sjentsch/lsjDocs/_pages/Ch04_Descriptives_5.rst

 .. math:: z = \frac{35 - 17}{5} = 3.6

-To interpret this value, recall the rough heuristic that I provided in Section `Standard deviation <Ch04_Descriptives_2.html#standard-deviation>`__ in which I noted that 99.7% of values are expected to lie within 3 standard deviations of the mean.
+To interpret this value, recall the rough heuristic that I provided in section :doc:`Standard deviation <Ch04_Descriptives_2>` in which I noted that 99.7% of values are expected to lie within 3 standard deviations of the mean.
 So the fact that my grumpiness corresponds to a *z* score of 3.6 indicates that I’m very grumpy indeed.
 In fact this suggests that I’m grumpier than 99.98% of people.
 Sounds about right.

 In addition to allowing you to interpret a raw score in relation to a larger population (and thereby allowing you to make sense of variables